Manticore: Manuscripts and text

 The text here describing the beast differs little from Pliny's Latin version in language, or the Greek version in content (paraphrased above).
-This is naturally the case, since much of Solinus was recopied out of Pliny, and the manticora is described as "bloody-colored" here rather than "red like cinnabar".
+This is naturally the case, since much of Solinus was recopied out of Pliny.
+The manticora is here described as "bloody-colored" rather than "red like cinnabar".

 The text concludes by stating that the manticore "seeks human flesh, is active, and leaps so that neither large spaces nor broad obstacles can delay it (neither the broadest space nor the widest barrier can hinder it)".